 Clearscope is a great tool that helps marketing teams write better content to increase their organic traffic.

-But its steep price point might make you consider other SEO software.
+But the high price may make you consider other SEO software.
 I did the research and tried all the Clearscope alternatives out there to see how they compare.

-Dashword might be the tool you're looking for (surprise!)
+Dashword might be the tool you're looking for.
 It has the same main features as Clearscope with some nice twists.

-First of all, there's no limit to the number of reports you can run.
-When you write an article, you may target one main keyword, but your content will also rank for a lot of smaller keywords.
-Being able to run reports for all of these keywords will give you a deep understanding of the topics you need to cover.
+First of all, there is no limit to the number of reports you can run.
+When you write an article, you're targeting one main keyword, but your content will also rank for several smaller keywords.
+With unlimited reports at your disposal you can create separate reports for those smaller keywords.
+Your content will be more thorough and optimized.

 MarketMuse's cheapest plan starts at $499/mo.
 They seem to target enterprise and you might be looking for something else.